MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AccessToCustomerDataRequest.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Set-AccessToCustomerDataRequest cmdlet to approve, deny, or cancel Microsoft 365 customer lockbox requests that control access to your data by Microsoft support engineers.
+Use the Set-AccessToCustomerDataRequest cmdlet to approve, deny, or cancel Microsoft 365 Customer Lockbox requests that control access to your data by Microsoft support engineers.

-**Note**: Customer lockbox is included in the Microsoft 365 E5 plan.
-If you don't have a Microsoft 365 E5 plan, you can buy a separate customer lockbox subscription with any Microsoft 365 Enterprise plan.
+**Note**: Customer Lockbox is included in the Microsoft 365 E5 plan.
+If you don't have a Microsoft 365 E5 plan, you can buy a separate Customer Lockbox subscription with any Microsoft 365 Enterprise plan.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).